General Terms and Conditions of Purchase

 (2) The place of payment is Barleben.

-(3) The place of jurisdiction for any disputes between the parties with a trader, legal entity under public law of special fund under public law is Magdeburg.
+(3) Exclusive - also international - place of jurisdiction for any disputes between the parties with a trader, legal entity under public law of special fund under public law is Magdeburg.
 This shall not apply to the Supplier's legal successors or insurers, unless these would have agreed to the agreement on jurisdiction.
 However, Laempe reserves the right to bring proceedings against the Supplier at its general statutory place of jurisdiction.

-(1) In the event that any provision in these Terms and Conditions of Purchase is or becomes invalid this will not affect the effective nature of the remaining provisions.
+(1) If any provision in these Terms and Conditions of Purchase is or becomes invalid this will not affect the effective nature of the remaining provisions.

 (2) German substantive law shall apply to all contractual and service relations between Laempe and the Supplier and their formation, implementation, termination or interpretation, to the exclusion of German international private law.
 The United Nations Convention on Contracts for the International Sale of Goods (CISG) shall not be applicable.